Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-11-2022)
 A Modal GUI is a sequence of interactive screens called "modes of operation".
 Each mode of operation paints to the entire screen
-and has exclusive control over user-input while it is load.
+and has exclusive control over user-input while it is loaded.
 A mode can be primary which writes to the full-screen
 or pop-up which is loaded by, and pops up in front of, a primary mode.
 A mode is time-sliced into a set a "user intent" units,